Last AR PDF Update: 2012-07-08

 On night turns, units may not enter hexes that are not friendly-controlled unless they are activated by a leader (5.42).

-At night, self-activating units my only move into hexes that are occupied by friendly units or have had friendly units be the last unit move though the hex, establishing friendly control.
+At night, units self-activating without leaders, may only move into hexes that are occupied by friendly units or have had friendly units be the last unit move though the hex, establishing friendly control.
 Combat Movement also applies.

 A single good-order transport unit may transport one weapon or personnel unit (except cavalry), PLUS up to three leaders.
 Once loaded, the transport unit and everything it carries count as one unit for stacking, movement and combat purposes.
 They all move together as one.
 When loading or unloading, the transport and everything being loaded or unloaded must be in the same hex.
 Disrupted and demoralized transports cannot load or transport units.